Pound-Euro Recovers, But Middle East Anxiety Will Weigh this Week

 Free • No obligation • Takes 2 minutes

-Until then, U.S.-Israeli military strikes on Iran, which began on Saturday with the killing of Iran’s supreme leader, Ayatollah Ali Khamenei, are to continue "in full force," said Trump in a separate social media address.
+U.S.-Israeli military strikes on Iran began on Saturday and resulted in the killing of Iran’s supreme leader, Ayatollah Ali Khamenei, and the rest of the senior leadership.

-The British pound has been one of the biggest losers of Middle East geopolitical tensions, largely for the fact that rising oil prices will impact the domestic economy negatively.
+The British pound has been one of the biggest losers of these new Middle East geopolitical tensions, largely for the fact that the UK is a net energy importer and rising oil prices will impact the domestic economy negatively.
+Recent history provides a precedent: we recall how hard the currency was hit when Russia invaded Ukraine and energy prices spiked.

 GBP/EUR